elielr/C-grav/README.md

 While the problem is easy to write, the amount of discontinuities and the sensitivity to initial conditions, especially in regions of interest with large scores, sparked my curiosity.

 ![C-Grav plot4 example: initial configuration - crash map - trajectory - score map](https://github.com/elielr/C-grav/blob/main/figs/%5B-0.09036600036890903%2C%20-0.27841659752433084%5D%20-%203%20(g1000).png?raw=true)

+This work was inspired by the game Cosmic Drift by Shakawah.